-(6) CONTESTED CASE HEARINGS.
-If an informal or formal hearing has been scheduled, is being held or has been held, the points of disagreement between the hospital, parties to the review and the commission that are unresolved at a settlement conference constitute the subject matter of that hearing and may not be the subject of a contested case hearing under s.
+(b) If a hearing has been scheduled, is being held or has been held in response to a request under s.
+54.15 (3), Stats., the points of disagreement between the hospital, parties to the review and the commission staff that are unresolved at the settlement conference constitute the subject matter of that hearing and may not be the subject matter of an additional contested case proceeding under s.
 54.15 (6), Stats.